by Editorial Staff and Contributors

 Prior to Test

-Make sure you talk to your doctor about the medicines you are taking.
-You may be asked to adjust certain medicines up to a week before the test, such as:
+Make sure you talk to your doctor about the medications you are taking.
+You may be asked to adjust certain medications up to a week before the test, such as:

 On the day before and day of the test:

 A small needle electrode will be inserted into a muscle at rest.
 You will be asked to rest or contract the muscle.
 The electrical activity picked up by the needle will produce a waveform.
 The waveform will be recorded and analyzed.
 The test is repeated on different muscles and limbs.